 Masie was paralysed at the age of 15 from just below her chest after developing a virus called Transverse Myelitis.
 The condition causes the immune system to attack and damage the spinal cord.
 Masie was given support from the spinal injuries charity, Back-Up Trust and is now a youth adviser for the charity, as well as a wheelchair skills trainer and a group leader and mentor for people who require help in adapting to their situation.

 She is already an award winner after being presented with a prestigious Diana Award in 2017.

-Birchall Blackburn Law is sponsoring the SIA’s Young Person of the Year Award, so we caught up with passionate performing arts student, Kitty for a Q and A session ahead of the awards this month (July 2019)…
+Birchall Blackburn Law is sponsoring the SIA’s Young Person of the Year Award, so we caught up with passionate art student, Maisie for a Q and A session ahead of the awards this month (July 2019)…

 Why did you decide to become a Back-Up’s youth advisor, mentor and wheelchair skills trainer?